-To promote the educational attainment, achievement, progression and welfare of Looked After Children in the care of Newcastle City Council whether they attend a Newcastle City Council school or an Out-of-Authority school and for all Looked After Children in the care of other local authorities who attend Newcastle City schools.
+To promote the educational attainment, achievement, progression and welfare of children in the care of Newcastle City Council whether they attend a Newcastle City Council school or an Out-of-Authority school and for all children in the care of other local authorities who attend Newcastle City schools.
 The local authority has a statutory role to play for all children in its care and acts as a Corporate Parent.

-In light of the extension of the role of Designated Teachers and The Virtual School Head this policy will also make reference to previously looked after children who are adopted, have a special guardianship order or a child arrangements order (previously residence order).
+In light of the extension of the role of Designated Teachers and The Virtual School Head this policy will also make reference to previous children in care who are adopted, have a special guardianship order or a child arrangements order (previously residence order).